otto-de/api-guidelines/guidelines/020_guidelines/050_naming-conventions/2080_should-support-filtering-of-fields-using-common-query-parameter.md

 # support filtering of fields using common query parameter

-To reduce potential load on the server and reduce payload size, you can use the `fields` query parameter to specify the set of properties you are interested in that will be included in the response.
+To reduce potential load on the server and reduce the payload size, you can use the `fields` query parameter to specify the set of properties you are interested in and that will be included in the response.
 You should also support filtering of nested properties.

 Examples: